NodeBB/docs/src/docs/installing/cloud/docker.md

 - postgres
 - redis

-For MongoDB, PostgreSQL (legacy), Redis support respectively.
+For MongoDB, PostgreSQL, Redis support respectively.
 This will be supplied along with the main Docker Compose launch command as extra file source.
 Let's call this `{DATABASE}` shall we?